 The engagement of the viewer as a performer over the act of looking, is part of her sketching process of each sculptural and filmic environment.
 In these situations, the viewers are invited to literally spend time and place an effort to look, think and ‘articulate’ further their next step.
 Those lab looking settings are both the work and personal position; to script the visitors’ initial trajectory in the settings, looking at them as active thinkers responsible for their view.
 Along with her research on perception Maria Lalou is focusing at her own performance in the works as an operator, a role that has been significant in her works.
 Yet she is always present in the work, her continuous research on the relation of ‘the viewer’ and ‘the vision’, lately named ‘seer and the seen’ is what drives her decision to give a responsibility of ‘the vision’ to the one who is watching.

-Her latest solo show a spect along with book publication[theatro] took place at Onomatopee-Eindhoven(2015).
+Her latest works are focusing on how to use the cinematic mechanisms in resisting algorithmic governance, with her first experimental film 'The Dialogue' selected for Thessaloniki International Film Festival, with a Greek Premiere at Greek Film Archive-Athens and LIMA-Media Art Platform-Amsterdam.
+Her latest book 'the camera' is published by DOLCE-Athens(2019) and her first book theatro] was published by Onomatopee-Eindhoven(2015).
 Her collaborative project UN]FINISHED in Athens was shown in solo with the exhibition ‘ARTEFACT’ in Green Park Athens (2016) and performed in Cittadellarte Fondazione Pistoletto in Bella-Italy(2016).
 Her works have been presented amongst others at Motto-Berlin(2015), San Seriffe-Amsterdam(2015), at MoMart-Amsterdam (2015), in ReMap 4-Athens (2013), Arti et Amicitiae-Amsterdam in FLAM (2012), at OutLINE Gallery-Amsterdam(2011), in ‘Technopolis’ Industrial Museum of Athens(2010), at Maktab Anbar with AllARTNOW in Damascus(2010), at Aikishla Gallery-Damascus(2010), Contemporary Art Museum of Thessaloniki during the 2nd Biennale of Thessaloniki(2008), Rondo Sztuki Gallery in Katowice(2008), de OudeKerk-Amsterdam(2007).
 Since 2004 Lalou shares her time between Amsterdam and Athens.
-She will be a resident in the Studio Program ISCP-New York from Autumn 2017.
+She was a resident in the Studio Program ISCP-New York 2017-2018.

 In her own language (Greek), she phrases: as spectator, one becomes ‘theoros’ in the sense that one observes, participates and interprets the performative process from a certain perspective while this is part of the performance’s ontology.
 The word ‘θέα’ in Greek is where the root of the word θεωρία-theory comes from.
 The word θέα [thea] means view, but also the outward look, the aspect, in which something presents itself and together with the word Οράω [horao] that means to see, to look at something carefully, to experience, to witness; and together they compose the word theory.